 Great Decisions, produced by the Foreign Policy Association (FPA), is America’s largest civic discussion program on world affairs.
-Each discussion will cover a topic of great importance to Americans, a short video will be shown, and a discussion of American policy will be facilitated.
-Attend the entire series of lectures or one lecture; no registration is required.
-The program series is co-sponsored by Quimper Unitarian Universalist Fellowship’s Adult Learning Program.
+In each session, the group will cover a topic of great importance to Americans, view a short video, and discuss American policy.
+Attend the entire series of lectures or choose your favorite topics; no registration is required.